 Flamenco was born in the South of Spain in the regions of Andalusia, l’Extremadura, and Murcia in the 18th century.
 While there is no evidence pinning this phenomenon to an exact time and place, the evolution of the dance was found in gypsy populations living in Spain at the time.

-To create flamenco artists must fuse cante (song), baile (dance), and toque (musicianship).
+To create this famous art form, flamenco artists must fuse cante (song), baile (dance), and toque (musicianship).

 The vocal component involves a seated man or woman running the gamut of feelings – joy, tragedy, fear, regret, sadness – through simple, expressive lyrics.